rechnerherz/spring-boot-kotlin-rest-api-template/README.md

   - Logging with kotlin-logging
   - Logback appender to send mails (send mails for all errors)
   - Logback appender to send Slack messages
-  - Logback appender to send logs to Sentry (TODO)
   - Application listeners to log application events and handled HTTP requests
   - AOP profiling of all Spring bean methods calls (logging and exucation time measurement)